Applied Behavior Analysis

 - Intensive sleep training

-Our program is offered in our Royal Oak, Warren and Ann Arbor locations.
+Our program is offered in our Royal Oak, Farmington Hills, Warren, Flint and Ann Arbor locations.
 We are open Monday thru Friday from 8 am to 7 pm, with morning, afternoon and late afternoon appointment times available.
 During the school year and for those who are in school, we offer Saturday mornings as an option.

-ABA in-home services are now offered in Livingston County, serving Brighton, White Lake, Hartland, Whitmore Lake and Howell.
+ABA in-home services are now offered in Livingston County, serving Brighton, White Lake, Hartland, Whitmore Lake and Howell as well as Genesee County serving Flint and surrounding areas.